1. Goal

 This vulnerable state continues until

-finishes.# service mysql-server start
+mysql_secure_installationfinishes.# service mysql-server start -

 Run

-to close the barn doors MySQL leaves open by default.Set a MySQL root password (this is MySQL’s root account, which is separate from the FreeBSD root account).
+mysql_secure_installationto close the barn doors MySQL leaves open by default.Set a MySQL root password (this is MySQL’s root account, which is separate from the FreeBSD root account).
 Answer

-to all questions.# cd /usr/local # bin/mysql_secure_installation
+Yto all questions.# cd /usr/local # bin/mysql_secure_installation -

 Make a MySQL database and account for WordPress to use.
 In this example, the database name’s

-.# mysql -u root -p Enter password: Welcome to the MySQL monitor.
+WordPressFun, the account name’salf, and the password’st0pHatt25%.# mysql -u root -p Enter password: Welcome to the MySQL monitor.
 Commands end with ; or \g.
 Your MySQL connection id is 12 Server version: 5.6.23 Source distribution Copyright (c) 2000, 2015, Oracle and/or its affiliates.
 All rights reserved.
 Oracle is a registered trademark of Oracle Corporation and/or its affiliates.
 Other names may be trademarks of their respective owners.
 Type 'help;' or '\h' for help.
 Type '\c' to clear the current input statement. mysql> CREATE DATABASE WordPressFun; Query OK, 1 row affected (0.00 sec) mysql> GRANT ALL PRIVILEGES ON WordPressFun.* TO "alf"@"localhost" IDENTIFIED BY "t0pHatt25%"; Query OK, 0 rows affected (0.00 sec) mysql> FLUSH PRIVILEGES; Query OK, 0 rows affected (0.00 sec) mysql> quit Bye

 4. Configure WordPress